 Are banners "pigeon -toed or not square or perpendicular to pole?
 This indicates that either the upper or lower Arm Casting is not "seated" properly in the Main Casting.
 The pigeon-toed look can be fixed by spreading the upper and lower arms apart more.
 Either lower the bottom Arm Casting further into the Main Casting, or raise the upper Arm Casting further into the top Main Casting.
-If there is not enough space in the Main Casting or lower the bottom Main Casting on the pole.
+If there is not enough space in the Main Casting for this, either raise the upper Main Casting or lower the bottom Main Casting on the pole.